dataforseo/TypeScriptClient/docs/classes/VideoDataforseoLabsSerpElementItem.md

 > `optional` **items**: [`VideoElement`](VideoElement.md)[]

-contains results featured in the ‘hotels_pack’ element of SERP
+elements of search results found in SERP

 #### Implementation of